informalsystems/hermes-sdk/docs/notes/crate-organization.md

 The right solution to resolve the conflict is that the new developer should add the context-specific implementation directly in the `hermes-cosmos-relayer` crate.
 Even though this is less than ideal, the trade off is acceptable if the main priority is in shipping code.
 Of course, there is a risk that eventually, a crate like `hermes-cosmos-relayer` could become so bloated with context-specific code it is preventing the same code to be reused for other use cases.
 But we could take action later to refactor the context-specific code to become context-generic, and move them back to `hermes-cosmos-chain-components` when that happens.

-The main consideration here is that as long as there are strong boundaries between different crate levels, it will be clearer on which code is context-generic and which code is context-specific, which in turns make it easier to identify and refactor code at a later time.
+The main consideration here is that as long as there are strong boundaries between different crate levels, it will be clearer which code is context-generic and which is context-specific, which in turns make it easier to identify and refactor code at a later time.

 When starting new sub-projects, it is also common to crate just a single crate that contains code from all levels.
 This approach is also acceptable if the developer prefers, but it is encouraged to split the crates later on when the amount of code become large.